Services & Programs

 VOLUNTEER INCOME TAX:

 The focus of the Community Volunteer Income Tax Program is to assist low income individuals, families and seniors with completing basic tax returns.
 Our volunteers are trained by Canada Customs and Revenue Agency to prepare these basic tax returns.
 There is no charge for this service.
-This service is offered from the beginning of March to May 15th only.
+This service is offered from the beginning of March to the end of April.

 MEETING ROOM:The meeting room seats approximately 20 people around tables or 50 theatre style.
 Includes white board TV/DVD and overhead projector.
 Room is free of charge for not for profit groups with a nominal charge for other groups.